stef-coenen/thebrownfox-blog/_posts/2017-05-09-atomic-design-applied.markdown

 The vendor is up next.
 It will be included this early as it helps for making adjustments later on so our styling possibly overrules the vendor.

 Then we include the globals, the globals are common styling rules shared by all components.
-For example your grid system, the base font sizings, custom fonts, etc.
+For example your grid system, the base font sizing, custom fonts, etc.

 And then we load the atoms, molecules and organisms in that order so it all so bigger components overrule the smaller ones.